neuronumcybernetics/neuronum/README.md

 ------------------

 ### **About Neuronum**
-Neuronum is a real-time, end-to-end encrypted data engine built in Python.
+Neuronum is a real-time, end-to-end encrypted data/web engine built in Python.
 It enables secure communication between devices and services by encrypting data client-side using the recipient's public key.
 Encrypted messages are transmitted through a passive relay server and decrypted on the recipient’s device using its private key.
 The relay server facilitates connectivity but cannot access or alter the content of messages.

 ### Requirements
 - Python >= 3.8